Government Degree College, Budgam: Location

-The College is situated at Budgam, one of the oldest district headquarter in the Indian administered union territory of Jammu and Kashmir.
+The College is situated at Budgam, one of the oldest districts headquarter in the Indian administered union territory of Jammu and Kashmir.
 It is located at a distance of about 16 km from the summer capital of Srinagar.
 The college is located on a hill under the lap of nature with a picturesque view overlooking the Budgam town.
 The college is the first institution of Higher Education in Budgam district.
+Currently Mohd Amin Malik is the principal of the college.

 Establishment

 Government of Jammu and Kashmir established the college during the Chief-Ministership of Mufti Mohammad Sayeed in the year 2005 under Prime Minister of India's Reconstruction plan.
 The college started its first academic session in the same year with just 33 students.
 It started its academic operations from Govt.
 Higher Secondary School Budgam.
 The present campus of college is functioning since July 2009.
-It is also called Sheikh-ul-Alam Memorial College named after the famous Reshi saint of Kashmir, it has majority of sunni students but still shia rule there because they are locals Sheikh Noor Din Wali.
+It is also called Sheikh-ul-Alam Memorial College named after the famous Reshi saint of Kashmir, Sheikh Noor Din Wali.